timvieira/blog/content/counterfactual.md

 bias by *tuning* the hyperparameter $R$ on a heldout sample (we can even tune
 $\delta$, if desired).
-Additionally, V2 and V3 are 'valid' when $q$ has limited support since they prevent the importance weights from exploding (of course, the bias can be arbitrarily bad, but unavoidable given the learning-from-only-logged data setup).
+Additionally, V2 and V3 are 'valid' when $q$ has limited support since they prevent the importance weights from exploding (of course, the bias can be arbitrarily bad, but probably unavoidable given the learning-from-only-logged data setup).

 Extensions
 ----------